Starting school (WI)

 Welcome to Wildground Infant School.
 You will find information here to help prepare your child for their first year at school.
 Our aim is to work together in partnership to make the transition to school a smooth, pleasant and happy experience for you and your child.

-Your child will either be in the Robins or Thrushes class.
+Your child will either be in the Monkeys or the Tigers class.

 School Times 8.55am - 3.15pm